eccenca/cmem-plugin-pyshacl/README.md

 ### Ontology graph URI

 The URI of a graph containing extra ontological information.
+RDFS and OWL definitions from this are used to inoculate the data graph.
 The graph URI is selected from a list of graphs of type `owl:Ontology`.

 ### Inference

-If enabled, OWL inferencing expansion of the data_graph is performed before validation.
+If enabled, OWL inferencing expansion of the data graph is performed before validation.
 Options are *RDFS*, *OWLRL*, *Both*, *None*.
 Default value: *None*.

 ### Advanced